 Clinical Procedures for Medical Assistants - Binder Ready, 10th Edition

 Help your students learn the foundational concepts and skills necessary to become successful clinical medical assistants!
-Written in clear and accessible language, Clinical Procedures for Medical Assistants, 10th Edition guides students through common office procedures such as taking vital signs, collecting and processing lab specimens, preparing patients for examinations, and assisting with office surgeries.
+Written using clear and accessible language, Clinical Procedures for Medical Assistants, 10th Edition guides students through common office procedures such as taking vital signs, collecting and processing lab specimens, preparing patients for examinations, and assisting with office surgeries.
 This new edition is thoroughly updated throughout and includes content on elephant system for ear irrigation, influenza test, h. pylori test, digital scale for measuring weight, administration of rotavirus vaccine, along with new chapters on nutrition, emergency preparedness, and the medical record.
 Plus, with the addition of soft skills and critical thinking exercises, this comprehensive text prepares students to succeed in today’s fast-paced medical office.

 - Detailed learning objectives at the beginning of each chapter align with respective procedures to help guide the student through the learning process (and ensure that they learned everything they should from the chapter).